paulmcquad/DigitalElectronics/S1/EP1/EP_NumberSystem.md

 # Introduction: What's a Number System?

-You probably already know what a number system is - ever hear of binary numbers or hexadecimal numbers?

 Simply put, a number system is a way to represent numbers.
 We are used to using the base-10 number system, which is also called decimal.

 Other common number systems include base-16 (hexadecimal), base-8 (octal), and base-2 (binary).